gatoflaco/Array-Checker/README.md

 ```
 ./check < Sample-Input/example.tsv
 ```
 This would automatically read lines from `Sample-Input/example.tsv` with no extra input required.
 Replace the path with that of the file to be analyzed.
-Note that if no [additional arguments](#options) are given, the program has certain default behaviors, including default d, t values (read about this in the [options](#command-line-arguments) section further below.
+Note that if no [additional arguments](#options) are given, the program has certain default behaviors, including default d, t values (read about this in the [options](#command-line-arguments) section further below).
 ### Input
 The format of the input should be as follows:
 ```